IcemanDev/XIAOMI-TOOL-MiFlash-for-Linux-by-IceMan/README.md

 flash_all.sh : Wipes everything
 flash_all_except_storage.sh : Wipes everything except internal storage flash_all_except_data_storage.sh : wipes everything except apps data and storage

+Backup firmware:
+1- Restart the device in TWRP mode;
+2- Type "2" to start backup and end operations by pressing any key;